-Have you ever eaten a shop bought blueberry muffin and felt a little underwhelmed?
+Have you ever eaten a shop bought blueberry muffin and felt a little…underwhelmed?

 They can look so appealing, but all too often they are dry, lacking in flavour and you end up playing hunt the blueberry.
+These soft and fluffy blueberry orange muffins are a world away from shop bought – they are absolutely crammed full of jammy blueberries and orange zest!

 I’ve made lots of blueberry muffin recipes in my time, and this is the one I go back to time and time again.